Import study data in CDMS

 - For unencrypted data, the limit for a single import is 25,000 data points.
 For encrypted data, this is much lower.

-- Date fields must be formatted as dd-mm-yyyy.
-All required data formats are described here.
-Invalid formats will not be imported.
-In cases where date values without leading zeros are imported, the date format will be adjusted to 0d-0m-yyyy and the following warning message is shown in the preview dialog: ‘Imported date format will be <0d-0m-yyyy>.
+- Date fields must be formatted as DD-MM-YYYY.
+In cases where date values without leading zeros are imported, the date format will be adjusted to 0D-0M-YYYY and the following warning message is shown in the preview dialog: ‘Imported date format will be <0D-0M-YYYY>.
+It is also possible to include partial dates in your import file by using either of these formats: UK-MM-YYYY; UK-UK-YYYY; 00-MM-YYYY; 00-00-YYYY.
+Any invalid format will not be imported.

 - For importing Participant status, the Participant status name must exist in the study.
 If the imported value for Participant status is empty, this is considered an intentional removal of the status for the affected participant(s) and will be therefore updated to ‘not set’ (the default value for all participants).
 A warning in the import preview will show ‘Participant Status will be unset’.